Walking Holidays in Scotland

 Why do this walk?

 From the off, the West Highland Way guides you through tranquil lowland plains and ancient woodlands as it makes its way onto Conic Hill where you are rewarded with stunning views over Loch Lomond, the largest body of fresh water in Britain.
-The line of small islands along the loch mark the direction of the Highland Boundary Fault and the start of the Scottish Highlands.
+The line of small islands along the loch marks the direction of the Highland Boundary Fault and the start of the Scottish Highlands.

 Venturing onward, the West Highland Way propels you into the heart of Rannoch Moor, a vast and wild expanse whose beauty lies in its untamed nature.
 All eyes are drawn to the magnificent Buachaille Etive Mòr, one of the most recognisable mountains in Scotland.
 Ascending the impressive Devil’s Staircase, you skirt the edge of the iconic Aonach Eagach Ridge, gaining fine views of Glen Coe, and on a clear day, Ben Nevis and the Mamore mountains.